microsoft/adaptive_cloud_community/README.md

 **2024 Upcoming Meetings**:

 - ~~April 3rd, 08:00 AM Pacific Time (PT)~~
 - May 8th, 08:00 AM Pacific Time (PT) [JOIN US](https://aka.ms/JoinAdaptiveCloudCommunityCall) - This one is moved from the 1st of May because of laborday in many different countries.
+[Download ICS file for May 8th](https://1drv.ms/u/s!AjzsdFsNoJhygb33EgkXKvAKoKANiVY?e=VtVWY2)
 - June 5th, 08:00 AM Pacific Time (PT)

 ## Adaptive Cloud resources 📄